scott7106/asana-move-task/README.md

 # Asana-Move-Task action

-This action uses the Asana API to move a task when a PR is opened or closed.
+This action uses the Asana API to move a task based on links in a PR description.

 ### Prerequisites